The 3 Reasons Gold Will Remain Above $1,600 in 2020

 Gold moved past $1,600 as Iran retaliated with a flurry of missile strikes, yet Cramer noted that massive gold buying started taking place even before the U.S. airstrike which killed top Iranian general Qasem Soleimani.

 To Cramer, this signals that fear-driven demand is beginning to play a prominent role, especially when one considers that investors have been scrounging up Treasuries despite their abysmal showings.
 Speaking about gold’s technicals ahead of the strikes, Cramer said that investor appetite suggests that the metal looks ready to move to $1,700 or $1,800.
-Cramer added that gold’s move to this level could spell trouble for the thus-far well-performing stock market.2020, global economy, gold, gold as investment, gold price, stock market
+Cramer added that gold’s move to this level could spell trouble for the thus-far well-performing stock market.2020, Featured, global economy, gold, gold as investment, gold price, stock market